demogitjava/landingpage/README.md

 -> for manual setup // Dockerfile ssh server - jetbrains gateway
 ----------------------------------------
 mount directory into docker container:
 /root/.m2:/root/.m2
 /root/IdeaProjects/landingpage:/root/IdeaProjects/landingpage
 /usr/lib/jvm/graalvm-ce-java11-22.0.0.2:/usr/lib/jvm/graalvm-ce-java11-22.0.0.2
 /root/IdeaProjects/demodatabase:/root/

+for jetbrains gateway or jetbrains eap you can alternative run in the folder the docker-compose_jetbrains_gateway.yml as "compose" watch out that the container is running in your network in my case it is the 192.168.178.2 than you can connect.
+I choose 4096 MB RAM for container debug with maven.